-Two months ago our top priority was for our actors to be able to return to their home country quickly and safely.
+At the start of the pandemic our priority was for our actors to be able to return to their home country quickly and safely.
 Now, we're pleased to see that international airline companies have put in place advanced measures to make travel possible.

 We'll be in touch with all actors who are scheduled to return to work overseas as soon as we receive the relevant information.